ComdeyOverflow/Google_CTF_2021/gpushop.md

 Challenge_Link: http://gpushop.2021.ctfcompetition.com , https://paymeflare-web.2021.ctfcompetition.com/

 # Source_Code
-Looking the Source Code, We knew that website is using the nginx server and Laravel-php-framework version.
+By looking the Source Code, We knew that website is using the nginx server and Laravel-php-framework version.

 # Get_Hint